lenkiefer/lenkiefer.github.com/_posts/2016-06-26-week-in-review.md

 ### Animated new home sales chart

-The animated gif for new sales is pretty strainghtforward to construct.
+The animated gif for new sales is pretty straightforward to construct.
 We won't be using tweenr.
 Instead, we'll just loop through each row in the data frame, plotting all the points before that row.

 {% highlight r %}